logo

 Self-Hosted Pixie

-Get Pixie fully managed with Pixie Community Cloud (free forever) or run on your own infrastructure with the following self-managed option.
+Get Pixie fully managed with one of the Hosted Pixie offerings or run on your own infrastructure with the following self-managed option.

 Prerequisites